 “The mere allegation of crime or wrongdoing against a suspect irrespective of its seriousness cannot operate to curtail the fundamental rights of the suspect nor can it operate to justify the incarceration and torture of the suspect.”

 Statement of the Court of Appeal in the case of Duruaku v.
 Nwoke

 Can the Police Detain Anyone for More than 24 to 48 Hours?

 Generally speaking, the Police lack constitutional powers to detain anyone for more than a maximum of 48 hours without a court order.
 But in limited cases, they can detain suspects for more than 48 hours.
 Section 35 of the 1999 Constitution of the Federal Republic of Nigeria is clear on this point.

-Now if the Police cannot bring you to court within the 24 or 48 hour limit, you must be released on bail except for those cases where you are suspected of having committed an offence punishable with death (i.e. capital offences).
-The Police have no power to release you in capital offence cases so they must charge you within the 24 or 48 hour time frame or bring you before a court to obtain an order for further detention.
+Now if the Police cannot bring you to court within the 24 or 48-hour limit, you must be released on bail except for those cases where you are suspected of having committed an offence punishable with death (i.e. capital offences).
+The Police have no power to release you in capital offense cases so they must charge you within the 24 or 48-hour time frame or bring you before a court to obtain an order for further detention.

 Glory Okolie’s Case

 You might have read of the case of Glory Okolie; the suspected IPOB spy detained for months by the Police.
 Some news reports have her name as Gloria Okolie.
 After her release, she sued the Police and the Court gave judgment in her favour.

 - Understand that at the point of arrest, the law presumes you innocent of committing any crime until the contrary is proven in a court of law.